 When are the best times to see the rice terraces?

-The rice terraces of Mu Cang Chai are in themselves a magnificent spectacle that delight the visitors every time, but be careful: depending on the time of the year you come, the rice terraces do not have the same appearance.
+The rice terraces of Mu Cang Chai are in themselves a magnificent spectacle that delight visitors every time, but be careful: depending on the time of the year you come, the rice terraces may not have the same appearance.

 - From mid-October to May, the rice fields are at rest.
 There is no rice, the terraces are muddy but still draw beautiful curves on the mountains.